-Small-Scale and Artisanal Fisheries: Insights and Approaches for Improved Governance and Management in a Globalized ContextSubmit Manuscript no this topic Topic Articles: 0
+Small-Scale and Artisanal Fisheries: Insights and Approaches for Improved Governance and Management in a Globalized ContextSubmit Manuscript on this topic

 Small-scale fisheries use simple fishing gears and vessels, often involving artisanal fishers collecting finfish and invertebrates.
 Catches are commonly multi-species in nature and their utilisation can be for subsistence consumption and for domestic or export sale.

 A vast majority of fishers worldwide are employed or engaged in small-scale fisheries.
 Despite this importance to livelihoods, research on small-scale fisheries has only come to prominence in the past decade.

 Management of small-scale fisheries has often proved difficult due to ‘commons’ access rights, high numbers of fishers, ill-adapted management regulations, weak governance and political will, and ineffective enforcement.
 Furthermore, the links between very small-scale operations and global seafood markets have not been well articulated and hence largely overlooked.
 As a result, we are witnessing a global pandemic of overfishing in small-scale fisheries and consequent moratoria, trophic cascades and livelihood losses.

 New paradigms have been recently developed for improving governance, regulatory management, compliance and resilience of marine resources in small-scale fisheries.
 Nonetheless, further challenges remain for testing these new strategies, understanding the local and global market structures in which small-scale fisheries are embedded, and developing research tools for diagnosis and monitoring.